CoveAS/dropp-for-woocommerce/readme.txt

 If the order does not have a dropp shipping method attached to one of the order lines then dropp booking will not be available.
 To enable it simply add a new shipping line to the order and edit it to use dropp shipping.
 If an order cannot be edited then try to change the order status to **pending** first.

+== Frequently Asked Questions ==

+= Does the plugin work with Elementor PRO checkout widget? =

+Yes, provided that the checkout widget is on the WooCommerce checkout page.
+If you have multiple pages using the checkout widget then it will not work.

+= Do you support plugin X? =

+In most cases yes, but we cannot guarantee compatability with every plugin.
+If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.0.1 =

+* Fixed bug where the cost settings did not work under "Locations not covered by your other zones"
+* Added a warning in the shipping settings for the cost fields if the API key has not been entered yet
+* Refactored getting global options for the dropp shipping method to increase performance for the settings screen

 = 2.0.0 =